Multi-scale Laplacian community detection in heterogeneous networks: Real-Space distances of non-euclidean topological structures

-A paradigmatic application of the method is the study of the structural organization of heterogeneous hierarchical nested networks with multiscale communities.
-In this context, we analyze both hierarchical-modular networks with a preferential attachment rule (HM-CP, that produces a core-periphery structure involving central connector hubs having local and global rich clubs \cite{Zamora2016}) and hierarchical lattices as the Dorogovtsev-Goltsev-Mendes graph (DGM), a \emph{pseudo-fractal} graph with high clustering properties \cite{Dorogovstev2002}.
-As better illustrated in Appendix \ref{HMCP}, our approach based on the LRG, is able to capture the full intrinsic modular structure of nested hierarchical networks (HM-CP), even when the inter-module connections and communication paths tend to be centralized through the hubs, as observed in real neural and brain networks \cite{Zamora2019}.
-The same happens also for the highly hierarchical DGM graph, whereas usual community detection methods present severe issues in unraveling either communities and the complete hierarchical structure of the network (see Appendix \ref{DMG}).
-Figures \ref{NiceM}(a) and (b) illustrate the emergent nested structure already apparent in the distance matrix, $\mathcal{\hat D}$, for HM-CP and DGM networks.
-Finally, we have successfully tested the Lancichinetti-Fortunato-Radicchi benchmark \cite{LFR}, a network generator with {\em a priori} known communities, which serves as a stringent criterion, to compare different community detection methods (see again Appendix \ref{LFRap} for further details).
+Figure \ref{Zach}(c) shows the behavior of $\Psi(n)$ for Zachary's karate club and the inset the optimal partition for the time $\tau$ indicated with the vertical dashed line in Fig.~\ref{Zach}(b).
+We have also analyzed the structural organization of two paradigmatic hierarchical nested networks: hierarchical-modular networks with a preferential attachment rule (HM-CP, producing a core-periphery structure involving central connector hubs with local and global rich clubs \cite{Zamora2016}) and the Dorogovtsev-Goltsev-Mendes graph (DGM), a \emph{pseudo-fractal} graph with high clustering properties \cite{Dorogovstev2002}.
+As better illustrated in Appendix \ref{HMCP}, our LRG-based approach can capture the full intrinsic modular structure of nested hierarchical networks (HM-CP), even when the inter-module connections and communication paths tend to be centralized through the hubs, as observed in real neural and brain networks \cite{Zamora2019}.
+The same happens for the highly hierarchical DGM graph, whereas usual community detection methods present severe issues in unraveling static communities being unable to disentagle the complete DGM hierarchical structure (see Appendix \ref{HMCP}).
+Figures \ref{NiceM}(a) and (b) illustrate the emergent nested structure hinted in the distance matrix, $\mathcal{\hat D}$, for HM-CP and DGM networks.
+Finally, we have tested the Lancichinetti-Fortunato-Radicchi benchmark \cite{LFR}, a network generator with {\em a priori} known heterogeneous communities, widely used as a stringent criterion to compare different community detection algorithms (see Appendix \ref{HMCP}).